2026 Tournament Rules

 -

-Boating a Blue Marlin is allowed only if it measures at least 115 inches from the tip of the lower jaw to the fork of the tail (LJFL).
+Boating a White Marlin is allowed only if it measures at least 70 inches from the tip of the lower jaw to the fork of the tail (LJFL).
 Deck checking of billfish is prohibited.
 A boated billfish is defined as one partially or fully brought onto the boat.
 Boated billfish cannot be released for points.
 Culling or discarding a previously boated marlin is prohibited and will result in disqualification of the team from the entire tournament and forfeiture of all entry fees.

-POINTS SYSTEM:
+POINTS SYSTEM

-Released Blue Marlin: 501 points for each release.
+Released Blue Marlin: 500 points for each release.

-Released White Marlin/Sailfish/Spearfish/Unidentifiable Billfish: 250 points for each release.
+Released White Marlin/Sailfish/Spearfish/Unidentifiable Billfish: 200 points for each release.

 Weighed Tuna: 1 Point Per Pound